-If purchasing from a member of the group or a related party, the relationship between the parties must be disclosed in the business plan.
+If the group is purchasing the facility from a member of the group or a related party, the relationship between/among the parties must be disclosed in the business plan.

 Development of the land must be started within two years of land purchase, or the group will be required to redeposit the amount of gaming proceeds used for the original purchase back into the gaming account (Exception: nature conservation groups).